raahimenon/3110-project/README.md

 Group project for CS 3110 of Raahi Menon, Ritwick Bhargava, and Sean Yang

 # Installation
-For installation instructions, please see `INSTALL.txt`
+For installation instructions, please see `INSTALL.md`

 # Compilation
 To compile our game, run the command `make build`